RTEMS/rtems-docs/user/tools/bsp-builder.rst

 .. option:: --no-clean

    Do not remove the build once finished.
 This option lets you inspect the built output.
-The output of output can be large and disks can fill with this option.
+The amount of output can be large and disks can fill with this option.

 .. option:: --profiles